0mniteck/0mniteck/README.md

 ## Hi there 👋

-### 🔭 I’m currently working on compiling the U-boot bootloader on Arm64 in order to integrate TPM hardware support into open source SBC platforms
+### 🔭 I’m currently working on compiling the [U-Boot](https://github.com/0mniteck/u-boot) bootloader on Arm64 in order to integrate TPM hardware support into open source SBC platforms

-### 🔭 As well as compiling Signal Desktop for Arm64 Debian based environments
+### 🔭 As well as compiling [Signal Desktop](https://github.com/0mniteck/Signal-Desktop-Mobian) for Arm64 Debian based environments

 💬 Ask me about anything
 [📫 You can reach me at shant@omniteck.com](shant@omniteck.com)